Investment and other subsidies

 There are no national-based feed-in tariffs in Norway.
 However, there is a green certificate scheme.

-The issuance of green certificates is an economic subsidy scheme that will make it more remunerative to invest in power production based on renewable energy sources such as hydro, wind, solar and bio energy.
+The issuance of electricity certificates is an economic subsidy scheme that will make it more remunerative to invest in power production based on renewable energy sources such as hydro, wind, solar and bio energy.
 The scheme is regulated by the Green Certificates Act.

 - power plants based on renewable energy sources and built after 7 September 2009